survivejs/react-book/manuscript/13_styling_react.md

 ![Less](images/less.png)

-Less is a popular CSS preprocessor that implements functionality we talked about.
+Less is a popular CSS preprocessor that implements the functionality we talked about.
 It comes with a syntax of its own.
 In Webpack using Less doesn't take a lot of effort. [less-loader](https://www.npmjs.com/package/less-loader) deals with the heavy lifting:

 ```javascript
 {